 Seeds of Ambadi are crushed and turned into oil, extensively used for lighting lamps, and can even be used for cooking.

 Look for ambadi that have firm, Unwilted leaves that are deep green with no signs of yellowing or browning.
 Leaves that are smaller in size are tender with a milder flavor.

 At home wrap it with a paper towel or place it in a cloth bag and store it in the refrigerator until you are ready to use it.
 It usually stays fresh for 1-2 weeks.

 1. Ambadi contains high amounts of oxalic acid, overconsumption may cause oxalate poisoning which can cause adverse effects by damaging kidneys, liver and gastrointestinal tract.

-2. Ambadi may cause acidity in few individuals.
-Acidity is generally caused due to excessive usage of pain killers, antibiotics, untimely foods, processed foods and excessive usage of tamarind and spice in the food.
+2. Ambadi may cause acidity in a few individuals.
+Acidity is generally caused due to excessive usage of pain killers, antibiotics, untimely foods, processed foods, and excessive usage of tamarind and spice in the food.

 Boil Ambadi for 10 minutes and discard the water.
 Use the blanched Ambadi for preparing dals and curries.
 This will relieve you from acidity related to it.

 3. It should not be consumed during breastfeeding.

 Ambadi has everything that makes it a healthy food option.
 It is a versatile and nutrient-dense green leafy vegetable available all around the year.